Be aware of these common scam types:

-- Tax scams: Someone claiming to be from the IRS saying you owe money;
+- Tax scams: Someone claiming to be from the U.S. Internal Revenue Service (IRS) saying you owe money;

 - Employment scams: Someone claiming to find a job for you if you pay them money (see section below);